There is a lot you can do in your home to keep your energy bills down.

 If you rent from a housing association you can ask them about their plans to improve the energy efficiency of your home.

-Smart meters let you to see exactly how much energy you're using as you use it, and what it is costing in pounds and pence.
+Smart meters let you see exactly how much energy you're using as you use it, and what it is costing in pounds and pence.
 They take regular readings and share these directly with your energy supplier through a secure wireless network, putting an end to estimated bills and manual meter readings.

 Smart Energy GB is the voice of the smart meter roll out www.smartenergygb.org.